dapperlabs/nba-smart-contracts/README.md

  1. Start the emulator with the `Run emulator` vscode command.
  2. Open the `topshot.cdc` file.
 Feel free to read as much as you want to familiarize yourself with the contract
+ 3. The TopShot smart contract implements the NFT interface in `nft.cdc`, so you need to open that first and click the `deploy contract to account` button that appears above the `Tokens` contract.
+This will deploy the interface definition to account 1.
+ 4. Run the `switch account` command from the vscode comman palette.
+Switch to account 2.
- 3. Click the `deploy contract to account` button that appears over the `TopShot` contract declaration.
+ 5. In `topshot.cdc`, click the `deploy contract to account` button that appears over the `TopShot` contract declaration.

-This deploys the contract code to your account.
-It also runs the contracts `init` function, which initializes the contract storage variables, stores the `MomentCollection`, `MoldCaster`, and `MomentMinter` resources in account storage, and stores references to `MomentCollection`.
+This deploys the contract code to account 2.
+It also runs the contracts `init` function, which initializes the contract storage variables, stores the `Collection` and `Admin` resources in account storage, and stores references to `Collection` and `Admin`.

 Lets run a script to read some of the contract data to make sure it was initialized correctly.